GordonFreemanK/gfk-image/README.md

 Included in this module is an [example ExifTool configuration file](GFK.Image/ExifTool/.ExifTool_config) (read how these files can be used in the documentation in the [official example file](https://www.exiftool.org/config.html)) to create custom [shortcuts tags](https://www.exiftool.org/TagNames/Shortcuts.html), which are ways to read or write multiple metadata tags at once.

 This example configures the following shortcut tags:
-- `Author`: author of the picture
+- `Author`: author of the photo
-- `Taken`: date the picture was taken
+- `Taken`: date the photo was taken
-- `Digitized`: date the picture was digitized (expected to be same as `Taken` for digital photography, but different for film photography)
+- `Digitized`: date the photo was digitized (expected to be same as `Taken` for digital photography, but different for film photography)
-- `Modified`: date the picture was modified
+- `Modified`: date the photo was modified

 If the PowerShell module is installed, the file can be found at `$exifToolConfigurationPath = Join-Path (Get-Module GFK.Image).ModuleBase ExifTool`